Sioux City in Iowa is known for its location, as it acts as a border for three states: Iowa, Nebraska, and South Dakota.

 This spot is the place of one of the first white settlements.

-There is a stylized steel Indian sculpting here.
-It has a phenomenal view of the Sioux river merging with the Missouri River.
-It is one of the best places to stroll around on a sunny afternoon.
+Additionally, it has a phenomenal view of the Sioux river merging with the Missouri River, making it one of the best places to stroll around on a sunny afternoon.

-Stone State Park as the name suggests is the state park of Iowa.
-It is near the Sioux River and Dorothy Peacaut Nature Center.
+Stone State Park, as the name suggests, is the state park of Iowa, located near the Sioux River and Dorothy Peacaut Nature Center.

 Fishing at Bacon Creek Park

-Bacon Creek Park has a lake and a huge space for activities like biking, hiking, fishing, and walking.
+Bacon Creek Park has a lake and a vast space for biking, hiking, fishing, and walking.

-This is a best spot to hang out with kids, family, friends, and even to relax alone.
+With a picnic area and a playground, this is the best spot to hang out with kids, family, friends, and even to relax alone.